manurFR/turingmachine/README.md

 This program is dedicated to the **Turing Machine** boardgame, released by Le Scorpion Masqué in 2022.

-It will generate new Problems for the game (either one of a pdf booklet), and can also solve existing problems.
+It will generate new Problems for the game (either one problem, or a full pdf booklet with more than 100 games).
+IT can also solve existing problems.

-Like official problems, the generated games will all have only ONE possible solution (ie. one valid code that checks all verifiers).
+Like official problems, every generated games will have only ONE possible solution (ie. one valid code that checks all verifiers).

 ## Usage : generating a new Problem